 Amy is a graduate of The Westminster Schools, earned a degree in Economics and Mathematics at Wellesley College and an M.B.A. in Finance from The Wharton School of the University of Pennsylvania.

-Based out of Austin, Texas, Priya is currently serving as contract CFO of the Empty Stocking Fund, a nonprofit organization that empowers families living in poverty by providing their children with gifts at Christmas and school supplies during back-to-school season.
-In her role, Priya is responsible for redesigning the general ledger, implementing financial reporting & budgeting processes, establishing internal controls and manages the financial operations of the organization.
+Based out of Austin, Texas, Priya is currently serving as CFO of The Empty Stocking Fund, a nonprofit organization that empowers families by providing gifts during the holiday season and school supplies throughout the year.
+In her role, Priya redesigned the general ledger, implemented financial reporting and budgeting procedures, established internal controls and manages the financial operations of the organization.
 In addition, Priya is providing financial leadership and strategic support for an investor group on an interim basis to a top-tier international brand.
 Priya has also conducted and delivered in depth assessments of financial operations for clients.

 Priya currently serves on the board of Easterseals Central Texas.
 She is also a member of the Austin Social Sector Consultants and Social Venture Partners networks.

 Prior to joining JP Latz Advisors, Priya spent 7 years in leadership roles at Magnitude Software and Relay GSE where she helmed the finance function to lead each organization through rapid growth and change.

 As the head of FP&A at Magnitude, a SaaS company, she re-built the FP&A function and led the organization through a successful $340M exit.
 In this role, Priya developed an annual budgeting and forecasting process, set-up financial and operational KPIs, and facilitated the integration of two acquisitions.
 She also oversaw the implementation of Adaptive Insights and its integration with NetSuite and Salesforce.